saurabhdaware/visconf/CONTRIBUTING.md

 - Create Account in https://fauna.com/
 - In faunadb, Create two collections, `talks` and `users`
 - In repository, rename `.env.sample` to `.env` and set `FAUNADB_SECRET_KEY=<your faunadb secret key>`.
-- Run `npm run now` to run APIs and Frontend.
+- Run `npm start` to run APIs and Frontend.

 ---